-5. Don’t enable your spouse or try to prevent consequences
+5. Don’t enable your alcoholic spouse or try to prevent consequences

 One of the mistakes many people make is enabling their alcoholic spouses or trying to prevent consequences from occurring.
-This does nothing to solve the problem, and it only prevents your spouse from experiencing the results of his or her actions, which may eventually lead to recovery.
+This does nothing to solve the problem.
+Instead, it only prevents your spouse from experiencing the results of his or her actions that could eventually lead to recovery.

 6. Allow your spouse to explain his or her life choices to others

 Your spouse may ask you to lie for him or her or try to cover up a bad choice involving alcohol.
 Politely decline to do so.
-Remember that it is not your job to shed a good light on your spouse, and this forces him or her to take responsibility, which may lead to a quicker recovery.
+Remember that it is not your job to shed a good light on your spouse.
+Refusing to do so forces him or her to take responsibility.
+This may lead to a quicker recovery.

-7. If your spouse is interested in getting professional help, encourage this to happen quickly
+7. If your alcoholic spouse is interested in getting professional help, encourage this to happen quickly

 Eventually, your spouse may come to you and express an interest in recovery.
 This is the time to encourage him or her to do so.
 You can provide website links or phone numbers to help.
 It is important to act fast because the determination to get help can fade as quickly as it appeared.